BCLawLibrary/practical-ai-in-30-days/day-24-final-day-a-journey-through-ai-reflections-and-next-steps.md

 ## **📝 Challenge: Set Your AI Journey Goals**

-Use this calendar of AI activitiesas a launchpad for growth.
+Use this calendar of AI activities as a launchpad for growth.
 Here's how to structure your planning:

 ### Personal Development Goals